suinming/devslopesFrontendProject/battleShipGame/README.txt

+##Question unsolved:skull_and_crossbones:
-In my program, there is one part called 'show the position of the ship for convenience' I want to show the position of the ship before the game start.
+In the program, there is one part called 'show the position of the ship for convenience' I want to show the position of the ship before the game start.
 Sometimes the compiler threw an error 'Table must have a consistent number of cells.', and I checked the file in table package that I used.